When you compliment someone on their energy, or even notice someone else’s energy, what are you really saying?

 That’s because everyone is trying to get at the same point.

 Everything we do in life — from thinking your thoughts to wiggling your toes to managing your career — takes energy.

-And friends, we all seem to be running on fumes.
+So everyone has the same question on their minds.
 How do we enhance our energy?
 How do we remove the restrictions to it in the cells of our bodies?
-How can we restore the energy that we spend all of our time — working, binging TV, getting drunk at happy hour — draining, and then protect it with resilience?
+How can we restore the energy that we spend all of our time — commuting to work, binging TV, getting drunk at happy hour — draining?

-The thing is, there are as many answers to that eternal and persistent human quest as there are people setting out on that path.
+The thing is, there are as many answers to that eternal and persistent human quest as there are people to consider setting out on that path.